im-Lavan/NTU-Map-Portal/README.md

 🗺️ NTU Map Portal
+> 🧑‍💻 *This project was created as part of my **Year 1 Programming module** at NTU.*

 - A Python-based interactive campus navigation program built using folium.
 It allows students to find buildings on NTU Clifton campus, validate student identity, and generate a dynamic map with marked start and destination points.

 📌 Features

-Name and Student ID validation before map access
+- Name and Student ID validation before map access

-Auto-suggestion of building names for incorrect entries
+- Auto-suggestion of building names for incorrect entries

-Interactive map pop-up in the default browser
+- Interactive map pop-up in the default browser

-Displays two marked points with a connecting line
+- Displays two marked points with a connecting line

-Stores validated users in an external text file
+- Stores validated users in an external text file

 Works offline after installation

 🧰 Tech Stack

-Language: Python 3
+- Language: Python 3

-Library: folium
+-  Library: folium

-Browser: Default system browser (via Python Standard Library webbrowser module)
+-  Browser: Default system browser (via Python Standard Library webbrowser module)

 🧭 How It Works

-User enters Name and Student ID.
+- User enters Name and Student ID.

-Name must not contain digits.
+- Name must not contain digits.

-ID must start with N or T and contain 8 characters.
+- ID must start with N or T and contain 8 characters.

-On successful validation, user enters:
+- On successful validation, user enters:

 Current location

 Destination building

-If both buildings are valid:
+- If both buildings are valid:

-A map is generated and opened in the browser.
+- A map is generated and opened in the browser.

-If input is incorrect:
+- If input is incorrect:

-Program suggests buildings or lists all names.
+- Program suggests buildings or lists all names.

-User can retry or exit.
+- User can retry or exit.

 🏛️ Buildings Covered

-Includes major Clifton Campus buildings such as:
+- Includes major Clifton Campus buildings such as:

 DH Lawrence